Undecylenic acid: Medical uses

-Undecylenic acid is an active ingredient in medications for skin infections, and to relieve itching, burning, and irritation associated with skin problems.
+Undecylenic acid and its esters such as glyceryl undecylenate are an active ingredient in medications for skin infections, and to relieve itching, burning, and irritation associated with skin problems.
 For example, it is used against fungal skin infections, such as athlete's foot, ringworm, tinea cruris, or other generalized infections by Candida albicans.

 When used for tinea cruris, it can result in extreme burning.
 In some case studies of tinea versicolor, pain and burning result from fungicide application.
 In a review of placebo-controlled trials, undecenoic acid was deemed efficacious, alongside prescription azoles (e.g., clotrimazole) and allylamines (e.g., terbinafine).

-Undecylenic acid is also a precursor to antidandruff shampoos and antimicrobial powders.
+Undecylenic acid is also a precursor to active ingredients in antidandruff shampoos and antimicrobial powders.

 In terms of the mechanism underlying its antifungal effects against Candida albicans, undecylenic acid inhibits morphogenesis.
 In a study on denture liners, undecylenic acid in the liners was found to inhibit conversion of yeast to the hyphal form (which are associated with active infection), via inhibition of fatty acid biosynthesis.
 The mechanism of action and effectiveness in fatty acid-type antifungals is dependent on the number of carbon atoms in the chain, with efficacy increasing with the number of atoms in the chain.
+The optimum seems to be 11 carbon atoms as with longer fatty acids the effect is limited by a lower solubility in water which results in a reduced bioavailability.